Update June 28, 2019: Updated matchup guides to include Amano-Stun, Triamids, and Magnet Warriors

 Note: Due to the multiple activations that take place during the Standby Phase, it will be referenced as ‘SP’ in the guide for convenience from this point on.

-The second consistency-boosting skill.
+The third consistency-boosting skill.
 Guarantees having a Metaphys monter in hand with Asymetaphys or another spell-based starter, such as Gold Sarcophagus or Metaphys Factor.
 However, you cannot run extra monsters such as Aloof Lupine or Sphere Kuriboh as they disrupt the Balance ratios.
 Because the skill guarantees at least one monster, spell and trap in hand with a minimum of six of each in the deck, you may struggle to pull enough protection to last you during your crucial set-up period.
 No Lupine also leaves your field open more frequently and without the easy double banish.

 Intended for increased survivability during the essential period of setting up.
 It does the job well enough, but sacrifices consistency.
 The skill goes to waste if you take damage and survive the turn while still lacking components to make plays, or if your opponent has the ability to put 4001 points of damage on-board during one turn.
 To clarify, a board of Koa’ki Meiru Maximus and Koa’ki Meiru Ice attacking you directly will not break past Grit and leaves you with 1 LP.
 Any third monster to attack on that turn would win them the game.